Permanent Eraser for Mac: Securely Delete Files on Mac

 Step 1.
 Get Started with MacMaster

 Do you see the download button above?
 Click on it and start with MacMaster.
-Then, launch the program on your Mac and navigate to the "Shredder" function.
+Then, launch the program on your Mac and navigate to the "Eraser" function.

 Step 2.
 Choose Files/Folders to Shatter

-Now, click "Choose Path" and navigate to those you want to erase permanently.
+Now, click "Select Files" to the next page as below.
+Then, hit Add Files and navigate to those you want to erase permanently.
 If you make a wrong selection, you can deselect the folder.
 Make sure that you've chosen the desired folders.

 Step 3.
 Start Shredding Documents

-When you click "Shred", you'll be warned twice whether to eliminate selected ones, for the process is irreversible.
-The process ends in no time with a "Shred Done" message shown on the screen.
+When you click "Erase" at the bottom, you'll be warned whether to eliminate selected ones, for the process is irreversible.
+The process ends in no time with a "Cleanup Completed" message shown on the screen.
 Now, you'll never find these files back again.

 Apart from the normal way to empty a trash, Mac has also introduced an enhanced option - "Secure Empty Trash".
 I guess most of you may not even know it.
 No worry.
 It's easy to use with these steps: